nerdswords/yet-another-cloudwatch-exporter/docs/configuration.md

 # Export the metric with the original CloudWatch timestamp (General Setting for all metrics in this job)
 [ addCloudwatchTimestamp: <boolean> ]

+# Include any metrics in the past if they are present in the CloudWatch metric response.
+This is useful, for example, if a metric is setup with
+# period 60s and length 300s so all the 5 data points are exposed in the metrics endpoint and not just the last one
+# (General Setting for all metrics in this job)
+[ addHistoricalMetrics: <boolean> ]

 # List of metric definitions
 metrics:
   [ - <metric_config> ... ]